bmsCoreFacility/protocols/proteomics/wholeProteomeProfiling.md

 If you want a more concentrated cell lysate, use 75uL of Lysis Buffer A in the first step and 25uL of Lysis buffer B later on.
 Scale as is appropriate based on your cell culture dish size or harvested pellet size.

 Prior to starting, prepare sufficient Lysis buffer A and B for all of the samples to be processed.
 Make sure you have a Thermoblock heated to +60C or greater.
-Weigh out the CAA and Urea powders into tubes, but don't reconstitute until just before you will use them.
 Prepare 1 tube for each sample to be processed (protein - 2mL tube).

 1. Using a pipette, remove the culture medium from the growing cells on the 6-well plate.
 2. Add 2mL of DPBS to each well and swirl the plate to rinse.
 Pipette up and discard the DPBS (or aspirate).